MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2009/20091210-offline-virtual-machine-servicing-tool-v2-1.md

 ---
 # Offline Virtual Machine Servicing Tool v2.1

 Virtualization affects how we plan, build, deploy, operate, and _service_ workloads.
 Customers are creating large libraries of virtual machines containing various configurations.
 The patch-state of these virtual machines are not always known.
-Ensuring that offline virtual machines are properly patched and won’t become vulnerable the instant they come online is critical.
+Ensuring that offline virtual machines are properly patched and won't become vulnerable the instant they come online is critical.